Performance Breakdown

 One of the new experiments I’ve added is the water lift test using a vacuum gauge.
 The H7 had a staggering 48% increase over the H6 at 90 inches of water lift (H6 only had 55″ of water lift).

-Next, we’ll look at how well the H7 picked up various debris types such as pet litter, quaker oats, coffee grounds, quinoa, sand, and pet litter.
+Next, we’ll look at how well the H7 picked up various debris types, such as pet litter, Quaker Oats, coffee grounds, quinoa, and sand.

 - Overall: 95.76%